 Cook and season pasta (here, I used bucatini).

 basil pesto pasta frittata recipe

-IF you get pasta leftovers, you can add an egg or two and make a pasta frittata.
+IF, and I underline if, you get pasta leftovers, you can add an egg or two and make a pasta frittata.
 Here’s the recipe!

 pesto pasta frittata